4GeeksAcademy/master-python-programming-exercises/exercises/003-area_of_right_triangle/README.md

 ## 📝 Instructions:

 1. Complete the `area_of_triangle()` function so that it reads the length of the base and the height of a right-angled triangle and prints the area.
-Every number is given on a separate line.

 ![right triangle area formula](http://i.imgur.com/6EkzVxA.jpg)